pineapple-bois/Michelin_App_Development/README.md

 ## Motivation

-This app was developed as an entry to [Plotly's Autumn App Challenge 2024](https://community.plotly.com/t/autumn-app-challenge/87373). *Caveat emptor*, I have been collecting and transforming [Jerry Ng's Michelin Dataset](https://www.kaggle.com/datasets/ngshiheng/michelin-guide-restaurants-2021) since 2023...

 Whilst at university studying maths & physics I'm teaching myself to become a data engineer and this dataset contains a number of things that interest me; particularly, restaurants and geography!
 I was a chef in my previous career and worked for a number of Michelin rated chefs and well as spending time in France during my years behind the stove.